VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ### Coordinating Workflow

-In this bounded context, a Coordinating Workflow (or workflow) is a class that coordinates the behavior of the aggregates in the domain.
+In this bounded context, a coordinating workflow (or workflow) is a class that coordinates the behavior of the aggregates in the domain.
 A workflow subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to